Skip to main content

 "I would like to see [the government] actually listen to us.
 They never listen to the people doing the jobs."

-Saskatchewan NDP candidate for Regina Elphinstone-Centre, Meara Conway, led the conference as she criticized Saskatchewan Party Leader Scott Moe’s "struggle" to retain nurses, often resulting in many healthcare workers being contracted from outside the province.
+Saskatchewan NDP candidate for Regina Elphinstone-Centre, Meara Conway, led the conference as she criticized Saskatchewan Party Leader Scott Moe’s "struggle" to retain nurses, often resulting in workers being contracted from outside the province.

 "Scott Moe doesn't have a plan to recruit and retain nurses.
 We've seen the extent to which he has relied on contract nursing,” Conway said.
 “That's been very demoralizing, paying double what we pay our local health care workers, then having to train them.
 It's only contributing to burnout."